Enter Trail #16, The Crawford County Quilt Trail…sponsored by Sealtite: Green Asphalt Management

 Rudy, AR

 #16-18, Lovejoy block at 9355 Hill and Dale Drive, Rudy, Arkansas (Cedarville community) is a 2’ x 2’ block.
-Creator Roman Smallwood shares the story behind it.
+Creator Ramona Smallwood shares the story behind it.
 The quilt from which this was patterned was made by Dicey Rosetta Young Lovejoy who was born on July 28th 1877 in Crawford County.
 She died on August 12, 1961 in Cedarville Ark.
 The quilt is made from plaid flannel and corduroy from her husband’s clothing scraps and was made in the early 50’s.
 She was a small petite woman who never learned to drive a car but attended church faithfully.
 Her husband’s grandmother raised him as his mother died when he was four.

 #16-19, Snowball